Updated on January 11, 2024

 Buy Tickets to See the Mosaics

 Buying tickets to see the mosaics is simple.
-You can either buy them online through the official Ravenna Mosaics Website LINK or in person at either the Basilica of St. Apollinare Nuovo (Via di Roma, 53) or the Archiepiscopal Museum (Piazza Arcivescovado, 1).
+You can either buy them online through the official Ravenna Mosaics website or in person at either the Basilica of St. Apollinare Nuovo (Via di Roma, 53) or the Archiepiscopal Museum (Piazza Arcivescovado, 1).

 You are buying a combined ticket to 5 mosaic sites: